bachuetech/bt_http_utils/README.md

 * 0.4.0
     * Breaking  Change.
 Support for extra headers in get and post calls
 * 0.4.1
     * Fix content of error message
+* 0.5.0
+    * Added Request generic function for GET, POST, PUT, PATCH, and DELETE.
+Clean code.
+New test cases.
+Update dependencies.

 ## License
 GPL-3.0-only